breard-r/acmed/README.md

 ## Build

-In order to compile ADMEd, you will need the latest stable version of [Rust](https://www.rust-lang.org/), although it should work with versions as low as 1.31.
+In order to compile ADMEd, you will need the [Rust](https://www.rust-lang.org/) compiler and its package manager, Cargo.
+The minimal required Rust version is 1.31.0, although it is recommended to use the latest stable one.

 ```
 cargo build --release